purton-tech/cloak/www/content/docs/integrations/pulumi.md

 date = 2022-03-01
 +++

-When you start to use infrastructure as code tools to manage your deployments you get the opportunity to greatly reduce the number of secretes you need to manage.
+When you start to use infrastructure as code tools to manage your deployments you get the opportunity to greatly reduce the number of secrets you need to manage.

 ## Reducing the number of secrets